mchmarny/long-running-job/README.md

 # long-running-job

-Demo of how to use GCE's `create-with-container` feature for long running (potentially stateless) jobs.
+How to use GCE's container exec feature for long running (and self-terminating) jobs.

 ## Pre-requirements